 How could such a heroic WWII tale remain untold on the screen for over 70 years?

 It was not for lack of trying.
 Hal Wallis campaigned for the rights, even bringing Audie Murphy with him to persuade Doss.
-They were sent packing, because the last thing the humble Doss wanted was to glorify his achievements.
-It was only in his later years, following the death of his wife, that Doss relented to the call from his church, which felt the time had come for his story to be told.
+They were sent packing because the last thing the humble Doss wanted was to glorify his achievements.
+It was only in his later years, following the death of his wife, that Doss relented to the call from his church that the time felt right for his story to be told.

 “He didn’t want to publicize himself, didn’t really want a movie made of his life and it wasn’t until he was in his 80s that his friends convinced him that his story had to live past him,” Mechanic says.
 “We brought on Robert Schenkkan to write it, sold it to Walden Media, with an eye toward protecting the religious content.
 Not to dial it up or down, just tell the story as it was.”

 Braveheart was initially offered to Gibson as an acting role alone.
 But he was looking to step up after doing the small character piece The Man Without a Face.
 “I started visualizing it, a lot.
-I would think about, how cool could this be?
+I would think about how cool could this be?
 You’d have a shot list in your head and visualize what you wanted to see.
 Two years later, I’d finished a movie and someone said, ‘What do you want to do next?’”
 Gibson remembered Braveheart.
-Hacksaw Ridge reverberated the same way.
-“I looked at it again and I just saw it with new eyes.”
+Hacksaw Ridge reverberated the same way, “I looked at it again and I just saw it with new eyes,” he adds.

 But, although Walden Media sparked to the faith-based heroism, the company set the budget very tight, and ultimately dropped out when the filmmakers could not meet the contractual requirement to make a PG-13 film.
-“Braveheart was 50 percent more expensive than this movie, and that was 23 years ago,” Mechanic says.
-“We got the budget down, but I just didn’t think there was a chance in hell this was anything less than R. Mel doesn’t have it in his being to take that script and not show it on screen.
+“Braveheart was 50% more expensive than this movie and that was 23 years ago,” Mechanic says.
+“We got the budget down but I just didn’t think there was a chance in hell this was anything less than R. Mel doesn’t have it in his being to take that script and not show it on screen.
 That defined who Desmond Doss was.
 His beliefs aren’t real until he proves it on the battlefield.
 Anyone could say, ‘I’m not going to pick up a weapon.’
-Put yourself in a situation when you’re the only guy out there, and 1000 Japanese soldiers are coming after you, that’s when your beliefs are tested.
+Put yourself in a situation when you’re the only guy out there and 1000 Japanese soldiers are coming after you.
+That’s when your beliefs are tested.
 Without that violence, to me it’s not a story.”

 It was this technology that made the action achievable at this budget level.
 “It was supplemented by digital effects, but all that stuff was real and stunt-driven,” Mechanic notes.

-Gibson stopped short of playing Doss’s father—a violent drunk who eventually would help his son in his fight against the army to be sent into battle.
+Gibson stopped short of playing Doss’ father — a violent drunk who eventually would help his son in his fight against the army to be sent into battle.
 He said he would have played the part if no one better emerged.
-But putting Gibson in that role might have been a bit too on the nose, given the circumstances that kept him from behind the camera the last decade, even though he has been sober now for longer than that.
+But putting Gibson in that role might have been a bit too on the nose given the circumstances that kept him from behind the camera the last decade, even though he has been sober now for longer than that.
 He found Hugo Weaving.
 “The guy killed me,” Gibson says.
 “I thought he was great.
 He became the obvious choice to do that part.
 You get somebody like Hugo, you use that guy.
 I can’t do what he can do.”

-Says Gibson: “You’re trying to play a moment, and being hit by that stuff, and it’s just awful.
+Gibson adds, “You’re trying to play a moment and being hit by that stuff, it’s just awful.
 I remember in a film I did years ago, the wind is blowing this filthy sand into my eyes while I’m trying to emote.
-You watch it back and think, it worked out okay, but you are just having a miserable fucking time trying.
-You’ve just got to try to relax, because any skill requires that.”
+You watch it back and think it worked out okay, but you are just having a miserable fucking time trying.
+You’ve just got to try to relax because any skill requires that.”

-He continues: “There was something so spirited and joyful and loving about the Hacksaw experience; not that those things weren’t present on Marty’s movie.
+“There was something so spirited and joyful and loving about the Hacksaw experience; not that those things weren’t present on Marty’s movie.
 But Silence was much more isolating, where on a personal level the primary relationship is between my character and a god that may or may not be there; a silent god.
 I was isolated, hungry, lonely and celibate for six months.
 It was absolutely fucking fascinating.
-But [on Hacksaw], having the brothers, and the wife, and a great leader in Mel, and maybe the odd beer on the weekend, made it ever so slightly easier.”
+But [on Hacksaw], having the brothers and the wife and a great leader in Mel, and maybe the odd beer on the weekend, made it ever so slightly easier.”

 Many of the visual flourishes that make Gibson’s films singular come in the moment.
-Garfield recalls an 11 p.m. text from Gibson to say he was planning to change a big scene, in which Doss is doused in water, scheduled for the following day. ”I was anxious because you like to have a framework, and you’ve already laid that out.
-But you just totally trust it, because he’s operating from this deep guttural instinct, not dissimilar to where Desmond was operating from within his life.
-Mel is very, very in touch with his primal nature, and that still, small voice inside.
+Garfield recalls an 11 p.m. text from Gibson saying he was planning to change a big scene in which Doss is doused in water, scheduled for the following day.
+“I was anxious because you like to have a framework, and you’ve already laid that out.
+But you just totally trust it because he’s operating from this deep guttural instinct, not dissimilar to where Desmond was operating from within his life.
+Mel is very, very in touch with his primal nature and that still, small voice inside.
 He’s a very emotional filmmaker, a very visceral, physical filmmaker.”